mdeniz/marcus_bikes/README.md

 ## Improvements

-After implementing this project I realized about certain improvements that we could introduce:
+After implementing this project I realized about certain improvements that we could introduce.
+A list of possible new features I can think of are:

+On the shop

+* Have actual users for the customers, access under authentication and support authorization.
 * Multicurrency and multilanguage support.
 * Bag of data attributes for each product in a structured way.
 Add more info to each product that could be shown in the product page automatically.
-Info that doesn't need to be customized, like dimensions of a certain frame, number of pins for a chain, etc.
+Info that doesn't need to be customized, like dimensions of a certain frame, number of pins for a chain, more technical info, etc.
-* Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
-* Filtering on the catalog to narrow down the list of products to be shown, by brand, by price range, etc.
+* Catalog filtering to narrow down the list of products to be shown, by brand, by price range, etc.
-* Catalog ordering, using different columns, like price, category, brand, etc
+* Catalog ordering, using different columns, like price, category, brand, etc.
 * Store many images per product.
-Eg. use them based on customizable attributes to show a different one if a different color of the product is selected
+Eg. use them based on customizable attributes to show a different one if a different color of the product is selected:

 ![Multiple images](doc/assets/multiple_images.png)

+* Bookmark products for users
+* Comment and review on products
+* Related products that are sell together lately
+* Show an approximate idea of the stock remaining
+* Checkout the cart and create orders out of it
+* Delivery of the products
-* API??
+* Discounts and promotions

+For the administrative side:

+* Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
+* Stock control of the products
+* Orders control through the whole lifecycle

+A more technical list of changes to the current codebase:

+* Create a JSON API to expose the same capabilities of the current codebase.
+* Move the logic out of the actions to service objects in order to be reused in other parts like the API.
+* Of course, move this app to a Backend only system that communicates via that JSON API with different frontends like a mobile app or a web app.